ekimb/rust-mdbg/README.md

 ## Limitations

-However, this high efficiency comes at a cost :) `rust-mdbg` cannot (yet) replace a conventional long-read genome assembler.
-It has lower contiguity and completeness than state-of-the-art assemblers such as hiCanu and hifiasm.
+However, this high efficiency comes at a cost :) `rust-mdbg` cannot (yet) replace a conventional long-read genome assembler as it gives results of lower contiguity and completeness than state-of-the-art assemblers such as hiCanu and hifiasm.
 Also, `rust-mdbg` performs best with data having at least 40x of coverage; at 30x we observed ~33% contiguity degradation.

 Finding the right set of parameters that yield optimal results is also an open question.
 See the 'Parameters' section of this Readme.